-This page is mostly directed to core developers with commit access to upstream repositories.
+This page is mostly directed to core team members with commit or triage access to upstream repositories.

 For instructions on basic usage, see Git.